Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### API Design
 There should be an extension background page with a content script that is programmatically injected into the page whenever the user triggers 'find & replace'.

 TODO: Explain the reasoning behind this and how extensions work in general (https://developer.chrome.com/extensions).
+And also: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Anatomy_of_a_WebExtension#Options_pages

 TODO: Explain security scopes, Chrome API being available from the background page, page content being accessible only from content scripts.